Federalist No. 84

 Federalist No. 84 is a political essay by American Founding Father Alexander Hamilton, the eighty-fourth and penultimate essay in a series known as The Federalist Papers.
 It was published July 16, July 26, and August 9, 1788, under the pseudonym Publius, the name under which all The Federalist Papers were published.
 The official title of the work is "Certain General and Miscellaneous Objections to the Constitution Considered and Answered".
-Federalist 84 is best known for its opposition to a bill of rights, a viewpoint with which James Madison, another contributor to the The Federalist Papers, disagreed.
+Federalist 84 is best known for its opposition to a bill of rights, a viewpoint with which James Madison, another contributor to The Federalist Papers, disagreed.
 Madison's position eventually won out in Congress, and the United States Bill of Rights was ratified on December 15, 1791.